Woman Sues California For Failing To Recognize Bigfoot As Species, Dismissing Her Sightings

 Bigfoot has long been a favorite topic when it comes to American folklore.
-There have been various stories from people who claimed to have spotted the hairy, muscular creature but none of these reported Bigfoot or Sasquatch sightings have been proven to be true.
+There have been various stories from people who claimed to have spotted the hairy, muscular creature, but none of these reported Bigfoot or Sasquatch sightings have been proven to be true.
 Crestline, California resident Claudia Ackley was one of the people who recently experienced a Bigfoot sighting.
 After sharing her story with the authorities who didn’t believe her, the Bigfoot enthusiast decided to sue the state of California.

-On March 27 last year, while hiking along a trail in Lake Arrowhead between 6:30 and 7 p.m, Ackley and her two daughters spotted a shadowy figure., VC Star reported.
-She had described the mysterious creature to be barrel-chested, had a head three times larger than an average human head and it looked like it weighed 800 pounds.
+On March 27 last year, while hiking along a trail in Lake Arrowhead between 6:30 and 7 p.m, Ackley and her two daughters spotted a shadowy figure, VC Star reported.
+She had described the mysterious creature to be barrel-chested, had a head three times larger than an average human head, and it looked like it weighed 800 pounds.
 Ackley went on further to describe what they saw as someone who looked like a prehistoric man.

 “He looked like a Neanderthal man with hair all over him.
 He had solid black eyes.
 He had no expression on his face at all.
 He did not show his teeth.
 He just stared at the three of us.”